SamuelSchlesinger/environment/README.md

 # Environment

-This is a project that I use as a vim, Haskell scripting environment.
+This is a project that I use as a vim/Haskell scripting environment.
 To install this environment, one needs the [stack](https://docs.haskellstack.org/) build tool, and to have the following environment variable set (I have it being set in my .bashrc file.
-It can be easily adapted to any other editor.
+It can be easily adapted to any other editor if you understand the Haskell in the script files.

 ```bash
 export ENVIRONMENT_BASE_PATH=<path-of-this-folder>